EOSArgentina/evolutiondex/Commands.md

     cleos push action evolutiondex openext '["YOUR_ACCOUNT", "YOUR_ACCOUNT", {"contract":"eosio.token", "sym":"4,EOS"}]' -p YOUR_ACCOUNT

-Open Channel of second pair you wish to trade in evodex:
+Open a channel for the second token you wish to trade in evodex:

     cleos push action evolutiondex openext '["YOUR_ACCOUNT", "YOUR_ACCOUNT", {"contract":"pesoevotoken", "sym":"4,PESO"}]' -p YOUR_ACCOUNT

-Close the contract's channel for an specific Token:
+Close the contract's channel for a specific token:

 cleos push action evolutiondex closeext '["YOUR_ACCOUNT", {"contract":"eosio.token", "sym":"4,EOS"}]' -p YOUR_ACCOUNT